- «Like the wind and surf, the music on Strønen’s Lucus will take you where it will. Recommended. » AllAboutJazz

 Time Is A Blind Guide is both the title of Thomas Strønen’s album and the name of his new Norwegian-British ensemble.
 In contrast to Food and its electronic soundscapes, TIABG is an all-acoustic group which plays what its drummer-leader-composer calls “melodic music with a twist.”
 Its melodies unfurl sinuously over shifting rhythmic patterns.
 The band was built to include a number of overlapping musical sub-groups.

 Ayumi Tanaka – piano, Håkon Aase – violin/ perc, Leo Sander – cello, Ole Morten Vågan – bass, Thomas Strønen – drums/perc.

-Lucus, the second recording from Time Is A Blind Guide, marks a bold step forward from the critically acclaimed debut (described by All About Jazz as “a stunning record that stands out as one of Stronen’s most expansive, cinematic and flat-out lyrical albums”).
-With the group currently trimmed to quintet size, and a new pianist in Wakayama-born Ayumi Tanaka, there is a heightened emphasis on improvisation.
+Lucus, the second recording from Time Is A Blind Guide, marks a bold step forward from the critically acclaimed debut (described by All About Jazz as “a stunning record that stands out as one of Stronen’s most expansive, cinematic and flat-out lyrical albums”) and has a heightened emphasis on improvisation.